verydogelabs/wonky-ord-dogecoin/README.md

 We included the real wonky block rewards from block 0 until block 144,999.
 We invite you to critically review our code in `src/epoch.rs`.
 We are convinced that doginals should use actual block rewards instead of a simplified version.

+## Required env vars

+On the root level of this repo you'll find a `subsidies.json` and `starting_sats.json` file.
+When starting ord you will need to set the location of these files to env variables.
+Example:

+If your `wonky-ord-dogecoin` dir is `/home/dogeuser/wonky-ord-dogecoin` then set the vars: `SUBSIDIES_PATH=/home/dogeuser/wonky-ord-dogecoin/subsidies.json` and `STARTING_SATS_PATH=/home/dogeuser/wonky-ord-dogecoin/starting_sats.json`.

 ## README.md from apezord/ord-dogecoin

 You should periodically create checkpoints of the redb database that you can restore from.
 Dogecoin has more reorgs than bitcoin due to its 1 minute block times and casey/ord does not handle reorgs.
 There is an open issue [here](https://github.com/casey/ord/issues/148).